Mustafa III

-Mustafa III (/ˈmʊstəfə/; مصطفى ثالث Muṣṭafā-yi sālis; 28 January 1717 – 21 January 1774) was the Sultan of the Ottoman Empire from 1757 to 1774.
+Mustafa III (/ˈmʊstəfə/; مصطفى ثالث Muṣṭafā-yi sālis; 28 January 1717 – 21 January 1774) was the sultan of the Ottoman Empire from 1757 to 1774.
 He was a son of Sultan Ahmed III (1703–30), and his consort Mihrişah Kadın.
 He was succeeded by his brother Abdul Hamid I (1774–89).
+After years of confinement following his father's deposition, he became sultan in 1757.
+He promoted justice, economic reform, and modernized infrastructure.
+Admiring Frederick the Great, he aligned diplomatically with Prussia.
+However, his push for war with Russia in 1768 led to disaster, exposing Ottoman military weakness despite reform efforts.
+The war ended with major territorial losses.

 Early life

 Mustafa was born at the Edirne Palace on 28 January 1717.
 His father was Sultan Ahmed III, and his mother was Mihrişah Kadın.
-He had a full brother named, Şehzade Süleyman.
+He had a full brother named Şehzade Süleyman.
 In 1720, a large fifteen day circumcision ceremony took place for Mustafa, and his brothers, princes Süleyman, Mehmed, and Bayezid.
-In 1730, after the Patrona Halil revolt, led to the deposition of his father Sultan Ahmed III, and the succession of his cousin Sultan Mahmud I, Mustafa, his father, and brothers were all locked up in the Topkapı Palace.
+In 1730, after the Patrona Halil revolt led to the deposition of his father Sultan Ahmed III and the succession of his cousin Sultan Mahmud I, Mustafa, his father, and brothers were imprisoned in the Topkapı Palace.
 In 1756, after the death of his elder half-brother Mehmed, he became heir to the throne.

 Reign

 Accession

-Mustafa ascended the throne on 30 October 1757, after the death of his cousin Osman III, the son of Sultan Mustafa II.
+Mustafa ascended the throne on 30 October 1757, after the death of his cousin Osman III, the son of Sultan Mustafa II, marking the first time in Ottoman history that the throne passed down from cousin to cousin.